shyamshiva29/Nov24_Assignment/HW_Casestudy_Nov24.md

 ## Recommendations

-Building Trust: Since it is emergencing techology, it is important for financial institutions to thoroughly stress test the technology and introduce AI chat bots who can actually find answers to build the trust in these new tech with its customers.
+**Building Trust**: Since it is emergencing techology, it is important for financial institutions to thoroughly stress test the technology and introduce AI chat bots who can actually find answers to build the trust in these new tech with its customers.

-Expand use of personlised insights on finance and investments to small business to help them with financial management.
+Expand use of personlised insights on finance and investments to **small business** to help them with **financial management**.
 This would be of great advantage to the business owners, who do not have the time or skill to manage their finances.

-Language and context are important to improve the client experience on the digital platforms the AI are using.
+**Language and context** are important to improve the client experience on the digital platforms the AI are using.

-More banks and financial institutions need to invest in actively improving engagement by staying committed to the cause.
+More banks and financial institutions need to **invest in actively improving engagement** by **staying committed** to the cause.

 ## Resources used